Axxodes/Iapetus/README.md

 # How to use Iapetus?

-The .exe file is the application itself, you can run it with a command prompt or by double clicking it.
-// Build.bat and Run.bat should be ignored, they are to compile the engine with g++ (the exe file is the compiled version so it has to use for the user)
+The .exe file is the application itself, you can run it with a command prompt or by double clicking it.\n // Build.bat and Run.bat should be ignored, they are to compile the engine with g++ (the exe file is the compiled version so it has to use for the user)

 # Why the name Iapetus?